rspamd/rspamd.com/doc/quickstart.md

 ### Setting the controller password

-Rspamd requires a password when queried from non-trusted IPs, except for scanning messages which is unrestricted (the default config trusts the loopback interface).
+Rspamd requires a password when queried from non-trusted IPs, except for scanning messages which are unrestricted (the default config trusts the loopback interface).
 This is configured in the file `/etc/rspamd/local.d/worker-controller.inc`.

 You should store an encrypted password for better security.
 To generate such a password just type